bcimbali/ck-site/src/portfolio-items/iit-international-travel-brochure.md

 homepage: "yes"
 ---

-This is a brochure that details the Illinois Tech international graduate travel programs.
+A combined travel brochure for potential International Undergraduate and Graduate students at Illinois Tech featuring information about the university, programs, and the city of Chicago.